neu-spiral/RBC-SatImg/README.md

 a conda environment and run the command `conda install -c conda-forge gdal` in the Anaconda prompt.

 ### Other Packages
 There are other packages besides GDAL that need to be installed.
-Required packages can be installed using the Python package installer `pip`:
+Required packages can be installed using the Python package installer `pip`.
+Run the following command from the repository main folder:

 <code>pip install -r requirements.txt</code>